CAcertOrg/cacert-infradocs/docs/systems/blog.rst

 Planned
 -------

-.. todo:: switch to Puppet management
+.. todo:: manage the blog system using Puppet
-.. todo:: replace nrpe with icinga2 agent
-.. todo:: setup IPv6

 .. todo::
    setup CRL checks (can be borrowed from :doc:`svn`) for client certificates